fvaldez421/multiplayer_master/README.md

 # multiplayer_master

-This is the master controller for the multiplayer backend.
+This is the api and master controller for the multiplayer backend.

-The main purpose of this server is to track the status' of the slave servers (game lobbies), communicate and assign them with the client side instances.
+This server tracks the status of the slave servers (game lobbies), communicates and assigns them with the client side instances.

+For the client app check out: https://github.com/fvaldez421/multiplayer_client

 ### To install and run:
 - Copy the git remote above under *clone or download* dropdown